-Cal Poly offers health professions related courses you may want to consider.
+Cal Poly offers a number of health professions related courses you may want to consider:

 SCM 101 Introduction to Health Profession Careers

 This course is designed to expose you to a variety of health-related careers.
 Professionals from within the health field are invited to speak in this class to give you more of a realistic view of what is entailed in a day in the life of their respected health professions field.
 In addition, you will have the opportunity to learn to examine your own career choice, learn about the pre-professional health school admission process through required readings and assignments.
 Emphasis will be placed on creating a pre-health plan that demonstrates knowledge of the appropriate academic course selection, how and when to obtain appropriate experiences/activities, and the elements needed for a strong application.